 It’s important to understand and monitor your sales from the very beginning.
 Even if sales are so low you can recite them in your sleep, you should still track and record them.
 It’s a good habit to get into and you’ll thank yourself later.

 Along with sales figures, keep track of who is using your product and what they like or what could be improved.
 Make experimenting part of your daily tasks.

-Maintaining a record of these learnings should help to improve your product [to get ‘product-market fit‘] including what your customers want, what they are willing to pay, and how much you should/could charge.
+Maintaining a record of these learnings should help to improve your product, including what your customers want, what they are willing to pay, and how much you should or could charge.
 If you start worrying about how to scale and how much profit you can make, stop yourself and refocus.
 The most important thing right now is how to improve your product or service, and make your first customers so happy that they’ll come back for more.